ScribesZone/ScribesTools/docs/diigo/index.rst

 Diigo
 =====

-Diigo_ is collaborative bookmaring and annotation service on the cloud.
+Diigo_ is a collaborative bookmarking and annotation service on the cloud.

 Features
 --------